One of the last survivors of the USS Arizona was interred on the sunken warship | East Idaho News

 “The wrecks of only two vessels remain in the harbor — the Arizona and USS Utah — so survivors of those ships are the only ones who have the option to be laid to rest this way,” Pruett told CNN.

-The rest of the ships which were struck that day were either repaired or scrapped, she said.
+The rest of the ships struck that day were either repaired or scrapped, she said.

 The last three living survivors of the USS Arizona plan to be laid to rest with their families.